mariotlemes/non3GPP-WiFi/README.md

     <img src="figs/proposal.png" width="100%"/>
 </p>

-## Interface Y1 - Conection beetween UE-non3GPP and AP
+## A. Interface Y1 - Conection beetween UE-non3GPP and AP

 On your host, install the necessary packages: